 - Mix some saltwater and fill up the tank.
 A glass tank is preferred as it will help you to observe the rocks and remove any unwanted or dying thing.

 - Use the heater to keep water temperature around 80 Fahrenheit and put the rocks in it.
 Place the airline of air pump or the powerhead to introduce a nice water flow through the rocks.
+You may use a wave maker as well but not necessary and a overkill I should say.

 - You need to periodically test the water using a saltwater test kit.
 At first you can test only for ammonia.
 Within a few days you will observe an ammonia spike.
 This will be followed by a nitrite spike and finally a nitrate spike.